OmniXV0/Omni_By_OmniXV0/README.md

 # Omni_By_OmniXV0
-Original video game | Made in Godot
+Original video game | Made in Godot with GDScript

 Play the game by clicking with the mouse and pushing buttons on the keyboard to dodge, attack and counter enemy actions.